LuckyHyena/DnD/5e/5e_homebrew.md

 # Fumbles
 An ability check result of **less than 5** or a **Natural 1** on the d20 roll is a _fumble_, which sometimes has an effect.

-I don't do fumbles on attack rolls or saving throws.
+Fumbles in combat are described on the [rules for random encounters](/5e/random_encounters.md#fumbles)

+# Double Advantage
+Because advantage/disadvantage were the big new feature of fifth edition, there are a lot of ["hardcoded" advantages](https://thealexandrian.net/wordpress/43497/roleplaying-games/untested-5th-edition-situational-advantage) given in class, race, or feat bonuses.
+Under the normal rules this will cancel out with any other advantage or disadvantage, which means we can't use it for the local situation.
+At my discretion, any such hardcoded advantage or disadvantage that would be cancelled out instead becomes a +5 or -5 [background modifier](/5e/essays/5e_ability_checks.md#top).

 # Assisting Another Character for Advantage
 When you assist another character to give them advantage, you each separately make your own roll, using your own ability scores and proficiencies, and the higher of the two rolls is used to make a single check.

 # Random Encounters
-See [rules for random encounters in Tomb of Annihilation](../tomb_of_annihilation/player_notes/random_encounters.md#top) for an example of how I'll handle random encounters.
+See [rules for random encounters in Tomb of Annihilation](/5e/random_encounters.md#top) for an example of how I'll handle random encounters.

 ![immovable rod](/images/immovable-rod.jpg)